nortikin/sverchok/docs/_sources/nodes/surface/nurbs_sweep.rst.txt

 This node is similar to "Extrude Curve along Curve" node; differences are:

-* "NURBS Sweep" can work witn NURBS and NURBS-like curves only, while "Extrude Curve along Curve" works with arbitrary (e.g. formula-specified) Curve objects.
+* "NURBS Sweep" can work with NURBS and NURBS-like curves only, while "Extrude Curve along Curve" works with arbitrary (e.g. formula-specified) Curve objects.
 * "NURBS Sweep" node always generates a NURBS surface;  for such surface, some